schiklen/HTManalysisCourse/CentreCourseProtocol.md

 ###Background subtraction

 Background subtraction will only be done with PM and VSVG images.
-In the final script, the funciton name is **backgroundSubtraction**
+In the final script, the funciton name is **backgroundSubtraction**.

 Get minimum and mean intensity of the image.